This post may contain affiliate links. Please see my disclosure policy for details.

 For only 5 Euros, you can climb around the tower and learn about the history of Vilnius and get a better view from the top.

 Firstly, I loved the museum because it was so warm.
 But, also because there were some interactive displays too.

 Inside you can learn about Lithuania’s independence including the Baltic Way.
 Which saw thousands of people unite together, holding hands through Vilnius, Riga, and Tallinn in opposition to Soviet Rule.

-The Baltic Way finally saw Lithuania, Latvia, and Estonia gain their independence.
+The Baltic Way finally saw Lithuania, Latvia, and Estonia gains their independence.

 The views from Gediminas tower of the upper castle